silentsignal/heureka/README.md

 Tasks
 -----

 Tasks are model implementations of typical malware behaviour.
-The can be seen as micro-modules that can be switched on and off in order to find out if a product detects some specific behaviour.
+They can be seen as micro-modules that can be switched on and off in order to find out if a product detects some specific behaviour.

   * VirtualAlloc() WX
     * Generate + Execute code (NOPs?
 More complex?)